EWCMF/binary-file-sockets/README.md

 Check your firewall if the sending app's 'scan network' function doesn't find a PC running the receiving app.
 It might be blocked.

-The output location is the downloads folder of the current user.
+The default output location is the downloads folder of the current user but this can be changed in the receiving app.